kgnlp/allophant/README.md

 ### System Dependencies

-A Rust compiler is required for building the native `pyo3` extension.
-For managing Rust installations, [rustup](https://rustup.rs/) is recommended.
+For most Linux and macOS systems, pre-built binaries are available via pip.
+For installation on other platforms or when building from source, a Rust compiler is required for building the native `pyo3` extension.
+[Rustup](https://rustup.rs/) is recommended for managing Rust installations.

 #### Optional